Raviproest/Raviproest/README.md

-- 👋 Hi, I’m @Raviproest
+- 👋 Hi, I’m Ravi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Jquery
+- 🌱 I’m currently learning JavaScript and C programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Raviproest/Raviproest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.